apache/spark/docs/sql-ref-datetime-pattern.md

   During parsing, the whole section may be missing from the parsed string.
   An optional section is started by `[` and ended using `]` (or at the end of the pattern).

-- Symbols of 'E', 'e', 'F', 'q' and 'Q' can only be used for datetime formatting, e.g. `date_format`.
+- Symbols of 'E', 'F', 'q' and 'Q' can only be used for datetime formatting, e.g. `date_format`.
 They are not allowed used for datetime parsing, e.g. `to_timestamp`.